As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Spread over the cake using a spatula and decorate with more sprinkles.
 Cake stays fresh covered in the refrigerator for up to 7 days.
 Cake freezes well, up to 2 months.
 Wrap in plastic wrap, then in foil, then place in a large freezer bag or freezer-safe container.
 Thaw in the fridge overnight.

-- You must use high-quality chocolate for this ganache, like Ghirardelli.
+- White chocolate: you must use high-quality chocolate for this ganache, like Ghirardelli.
 White chocolate chips will not work for ganache as they contain stabilizers that prevent them from melting smoothly.